 Now, if you’re from Maine and you eat lobster for 5 meals per day, this might fall flat for you.
 It does have a decent amount of dressing and some filler, but it also has plenty of meat, great taste, and a surprisingly high quality bun.
 Those of us who don’t live and breathe lobster will likely be very pleased.
 I certainly was impressed with mine, and on return visits with friends, I’ve noticed that the portion size has seemingly gotten larger, which is a rarity for Walt Disney World.
 The high price was justified, and I will definitely be ordering it again.

 After seeing how well Columbia Harbour House did a lobster roll, I found myself giving serious thought to trying their grilled salmon.
 A counter service restaurant can’t possibly do salmon well…or can it?!
 Well, it turns out that it can.
-On my most recent visit to Columbia Harbour House in early 2015, I ordered the Grilled Salmon.
+On my most recent visit to Columbia Harbour House, I ordered the Grilled Salmon.
 It had a nice, grilled lemon butter taste, flaked apart easily, and wasn’t overcooked.
 Quite frankly, I was shocked by how good this salmon was.

 Granted, it didn’t taste like it was fresh, wild caught salmon overnighted from Alaska prepared on a cedar flank, but it also didn’t taste like someone got a big bag from the freezer aisle at Sam’s Club and microwaved them in the back of Columbia Harbour House and then stuck them under a heat lamp until ordered.
 It was much better than expected for a counter service grilled salmon plate.
 (Although I do admit I was envious when I saw the monster lobster rolls my friends ordered!)